 3. Park near the entrance or a light pole.

 Even in well lit locations, park near the entrance or a light pole for even more security.
 If your car is in a spot where other people are walking or is bathed in light, you will be less likely to be ambushed by a criminal.
-Plus, you are more likely to see a perpetrator before it’s too late in these spots.
+Plus, you are more likely to see a perpetrator before it’s too late.

 4. Don’t engage in road rage.

 In this day and age, there are lots of people on the road suffering from road rage.
 For the safety of yourself and your family, don’t engage in it.
 If another driver lashes out at you, just keep driving and try to keep your distance from them.
 Whatever you do, don’t stop and get out of your car to confront them.
-If you can’t shake them, call 911 or look for a police or fire station or a hospital to stop at for help.
+If you can’t shake them, call 911 or look for a police officer or stop at a fire station, police station, or a hospital for help.

 5. Don’t send kids into a store or rest stop alone.

 Please don’t send kids into a store or rest stop by themselves.
 You never know who they may encounter in a bathroom.
-Believe it or not, child molesters have been known to hang out in public bathrooms waiting for children to enter alone.
-The last thing you want to do is to put your kids in a situation that they can’t handle on their own.
+Believe it or not, child molesters hang out in public bathrooms waiting for children to enter alone.
+The last thing you want is to put your kids in a situation that they can’t handle on their own.

 6. Don’t leave kids in the car alone.

 Just like you shouldn’t send your kids into a store alone, you shouldn’t leave them in the car alone either.
 While you don’t want someone to steal your car, you REALLY don’t want someone stealing your car with your kids in it!
-Be on the safe side and take your kids with you when you get out and go in a store or rest stop, even if they are asleep.
+Be safe and take your kids with you when go in a store or rest stop, even if they are asleep.